mrwiora/pki-tutorial/docs/simple/index.rst

     cat certs/fred.key certs/fred.crt > \
         certs/fred.pem

 PEM bundles are created by concatenating other PEM-formatted files.
-Both "cert chain" and "key + cert" versions are in use.
+The most common forms are "cert chain", "key + cert", and "key + cert chain".
+PEM bundles are supported by OpenSSL and most software based on it (e.g.
+Apache mod_ssl and stunnel.)

 5. View Results